antoineboquet/tailwind-safe-insets/README.md

 ## Tailwind core

-[Discussion #20200](https://github.com/tailwindlabs/tailwindcss/discussions/20200) proposes built-in `pt-safe` and `pt-safe-4` utilities with the same additive meaning as this package.
+[Discussion #20200](https://github.com/tailwindlabs/tailwindcss/discussions/20200) proposes built-in `*-safe` and `*-safe-*` utilities with the same additive meaning as this package.
 As of September 2026, the Tailwind team has not responded to it.
 If they adopt it, you should be able to remove this package while keeping most of your class names.

 ## Development